Family Support Worker

 - Practiced in child protection, information sharing and the rules around data protection - you lead by example, drawing on your own professional experience and working within established guidelines

-- Practical and people-oriented - you will thrive working at a fast pace whilst maintaining accuracy, confident use of IT (including MSOffice)
+- Practical and people-oriented - you will thrive working at a fast pace whilst maintaining accuracy and be a confident user of IT (including MSOffice)

 - A practical knowledge of diversity issues affecting children, young people and their families – aware that being responsive to others needs and concerns, is essential.

 We have a range of fantastic benefits that we offer our employees.
 If you’d like to find out more about these benefits and working with us more information can be found in our Candidate Pack.

 Please visit our website via the link and complete an application form.

 Interviews will take place via Zoom with the dates to be confirmed.
 We will only contact those applicants who have been successful.